george-ct52/Data-Structure-in-C/README.md

 # Data-Structure-in-C
 Repository for Data Structure Lab Semester 3 KTU

+### Viva Questions
+    1. What is a data structure ?
+    2. Why is there a need for data to be structured ?
+    3. Explain Bubble Sort's working

 ### SYLLABUS
     1. Implementation of Polynomials and Sparse matrices using arrays**
     2. Implementation of Stack , Queues, Priority Queues, DEQUEUE and Circular Queues using arrays**